 Take courses online using Universal Class, available in the library and remotely for Library District residents and those who first come into the library to set up an account.
 Courses cover a wide range of computer and technology topics from computer basics and internet use to web design, instruction on the use of Adobe products, and PC troubleshooting and repair.
 Universal Class includes courses on Microsoft Office 2013 and 2016.

-One-on-one tech tutoring sessions of 15-30 min may be scheduled for help on a wide variety of topics.
-See the online tech tutoring appointment request form for more details.
+One-on-one tech tutoring sessions of 15-30 minutes may be scheduled for help on a wide variety of topics.
+Complete the help request form to request an appointment.
 Library Staff is not able to provide individual technical support with personal computer hardware, software, smart phones and Apple Computers.
-Please contact a librarian for published resources related to those topics and others not listed on the form.
+Please see a librarian at the Ask a Librarian desk for published resources related to those topics and others not listed on the form.